Jackson residents are told to shower with their mouths closed as water quality issues continue to plague Mississippi's capital - KTVZ

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Amy Simonson, Melissa Alonso and Amir Vera contributed to this report.
+CNN’s Amy Simonson, Melissa Alonso, Jason Hanna and Amir Vera contributed to this report.